 - Suspension of student loan wage garnishment, tax refund, and Social Security benefit offset

 How to prepare for the end of the federal student loan forbearance

-When the federal student loan forbearance ends in September, your interest rate will return to normal, and your first monthly payment will be due in November/December.
+When the federal student loan forbearance ends in May 2022, your interest rate will return to normal, and your first monthly payment will likely be due by June.